Affiliate links on Android Authority may earn us a commission. Learn more.

 - Two new colorways

-The OnePlus 8T costs $749 in the US for the Lunar Silver or Aquamarine Green colorways.
+The OnePlus 8T launched at $749 in the US for the Lunar Silver or Aquamarine Green colorways.
 Either color comes with 12GB of RAM and 256GB of storage.
+However, the phone is a lot cheaper now since it’s been on the market for quite some time.
 Scroll down further in this article for pricing and availability options throughout the rest of the world.

 You should avoid the OnePlus 8T if you want: